 • Use an English language editing service, such as that offered by

 The use of editing services can address these problems but does not guarantee acceptance.

 N.B.: If your manuscript has been professionally polished by a language editing service, provide proof from the editing service.

 4. Submission of papers

-The first thing you need to do, if you have not done so already, is register for an account on our online submission and review system with Scholar One Manuscript Central (http://mc.manuscriptcentral.com/aja).
-After this, please consult the User Guide to enable you to submit your article through our secure server.
+If you have not done so already, is register for an account on our online submission and review system with Scholar One Manuscript Central (http://mc.manuscriptcentral.com/aja) and consult the User Guide to enable you to submit your article through our secure server.

-For optimum performance, we recommend that your browser should be either Netscape 4.7 or above, or Internet Explorer 5.0 and above.
+For optimum performance of Manuscript Central, your browser should be Netscape 4.7 or above, Internet Explorer 5.0 or above, or their equivalent.

-Please be sure that your browser is set to accept cookies.
-Our tracking system requires cookies for proper operation.
+Be sure that your browser is set to accept cookies, as the tracking system requires them for proper operation.
 (If you have Windows XP the defaults will need changing.
 For more details on this, please refer to the 'Tips' function on this site.)

 Submitted manuscripts should be accompanied by a covering letter giving details of: 1) the title of the manuscript and its main point; 2) a statement that the manuscript has not been published in part or whole (except in the form of abstract) or is under consideration for publication elsewhere in any language; 3) a statement that all authors have agreed to be so listed and have seen and approved the manuscript, its consent and its submission to AJA; 4) a full current postal address, telephone, and current e-mail address.
 We usually communicate with authors by e-mail.
 Authors must specify if they wish to exclude a method of communication.

 Authors may suggest 3-8 preferred reviewers.
 Please provide the name, postal address, and e-mail address, and fields of interest.
 Authors may also suggest that specific individuals not be involved as reviewers, but AJA reserves the right of final selection.